-The first public performance of Bartók, the reading of Mark Twain and Antonín Dvorak’s concert all left a significant mark on Hungarian culture.
+The first public performance of Bartók, the reading of Mark Twain and Antonín Dvorak’s concert all left significant marks on Hungarian culture.

-Its saloons full of impressive frescoes, robust crystal chandeliers and rich ornaments spellbound visitors to this very day, still serving to its former title, the ”Hungarian Versailles”.
+Its' saloons are full of impressive frescoes, robust crystal chandeliers and rich ornaments spellbound visitors to this very day, still serving to its' former title, the ”Hungarian Versailles”.

 The Historical Danube Palace

-With its historic architecture, the Danube Palace is a popular filmind destination for local and Hollywood productions as well.
-Among several others, films such as the Madonna starring musical, Evita and recent TV series, liket The Alienist with Luke Evans and Dakota Fanning or the NatGeo produced Picasso biopic featuring Antonio Banderas had scenes shot in the building.
+With its' historic architecture, the Danube Palace is a popular filming destination for local and Hollywood productions as well.
+Among several others, films such as the Madonna starring musical, Evita and recent TV series, like The Alienist with Luke Evans and Dakota Fanning or the NatGeo produced Picasso biopic featuring Antonio Banderas had scenes shot in the building.